Start My Answer

 3. File the Answer in court, and send a copy to Phoenix Financial Services.

 With a completed Answer document, you're ready to submit your case to the court.
 File your Answer before the deadline which is 14-35 days, depending on which state you live in.
 Some courts require you to file your Answer online, while others accept it through the mail or in person.
-Make sure to sign your Answer document, because most courts with reject any legal documents without signatures.
+Make sure to sign your Answer document, because most courts will reject any legal documents without signatures.

 After you've filed your Answer, print a copy and send it to the attorneys representing Phoenix Financial Services.
 Their address and contact information should be listed in the Summons document.
 Send the Answer via certified mail with a return receipt requested.
 This can serve as documentation that you properly delivered your Answer to the opposing side.